 According to The National Institute of Allergy and Infectious Diseases, between 6 and 10 million Americans are allergic to cats or other pets.
 If you’re an allergy sufferer who also happens to be a cat lover, you may be interested in low-allergen cats.
 But what makes a cat hypoallergenic?
 Low-allergen, or hypoallergenic cats, are those that typically produce fewer allergens than “regular” cats.
 The operative word here is “fewer.”
-Hypoallergenic cats are not synonymous with non-allergenic, and no cat breed is completely non-allergenic.
+Hypoallergenic cats and hypoallergenic cat breeds are not synonymous with non-allergenic, and no cat breed is completely non-allergenic.

 A protein (Fel D1) is the allergen in the cat’s saliva is what causes problems for cat allergy sufferers.
 Once your cat licks her coat, the allergen-laden spit dries and becomes airborne, seeking a warm home in your nose and sinuses.
 Some cat breeds produce less of this protein than others, making them hypoallergenic.

 Several Factors Affect How Hypoallergenic a Cat Is:

 What factors play into how hypoallergenic a cat is?
 Photography by Tiplyashina Evgeniya / Shutterstock.